Asking About Data

 SQL is closer to a way of asking questions of your data.

-Accumulating data in a table is different from reading that data.
+Accumulating data in a table and reading that data are different things.

 To read data, you must first ask a question.